-Many of his regular customers were flying home because of the conditions and the Airboat was taking a huge beating!
-“We had to make a decision based on conditions that have never lasted long enough to be an issue.
+Many of his regular customers were flying home because of the conditions, and the Airboat was taking a huge beating!
+“We had to decide based on conditions that have never lasted long enough to be an issue.
 Hard Water Charters “holding” status was not meant to leave any of its loyal customers in a lurch…it was a decision based on safety for all and business.
-Thanks to everyone who used the Airboat services this season…we truly appreciate you all.” – Joe & Suzanne Kostura Hard Water Charters and its customers would like to thank Miller Boat Line for use of their docks and parking lots this past season.
+Thanks to everyone who used the Airboat services this season…we truly appreciate you all.” – Joe & Suzanne Kostura Hard Water Charters and its customers would like to thank Miller Ferry Boat Line for using their docks and parking lots this past season.
 It is a huge convenience!

 Barb Chrysler experienced one of those “you’ll always remember” moments while on vacation in Florida recently.
 She was walking

 with Babs Hunter from Fox’s Den by two little girls playing Frisbee.
 The toy came close to Barb and nearly beaned her.
 As they walked away, Babs heard the one girl say to the other, “You’ve got to be careful of old ladies.”
 Ouch!
+Watch for Put-in-Bay Photos coming soon!

-There will be no Put-in-Bay PTA meeting in April.
-One of the things you’ll find around the island this spring is the new parachute top on the Round House Bar ceiling.
-One of the island’s most popular Put-in-Bay Entertainers entertainers, Ray Fogg, has moved his venue to the Boathouse this summer.
-He will also be playing from time to time at the RoundHouse.
-Boathouse manager Andy Christensen says he’s looking forward to having Ray at his establishment along with Pat Dailey.
-We got a call from rocker and island resident, Bob Gatewood, who has been down in Nashville a lot lately working on his new CD.
-He will be recorded once again with legendary drummer Joe Vitale, and former Calabash guitarist, Tom Bukovac, 2009 ACM Best Guitarist.
-Gatewood is also collaborating with Sarah Buxton, a Nashville songwriter who recently penned a couple songs in the top ten for Keith Urban.“It looks like it will be ready for the upcoming season,” Gatewood said, “…and I’m going to try to play some of the new songs at our Round House show April 22 and 23.”Did you know Paul Genzman teaches an Environmental Science Class at Put-in-BaySchool?
+We got a call from rocker and island resident Bob Gatewood, who has been in Nashville a lot lately, working on his new CD.
+He will be re-recorded with legendary drummer Joe Vitale and former Calabash guitarist Tom Bukovac, 2009 ACM Best Guitarist.
+Gatewood is also collaborating with Sarah Buxton, a Nashville songwriter who recently penned a couple of songs in the top ten for Keith Urban.“It looks like it will be ready for the upcoming season,” Gatewood said, “…and I’m going to try to play some of the new songs at our Round House show on April 22 and 23.”Did you know Paul Genzman teaches an Environmental Science Class at Put-in-Bay School?

-Put-in-Bay News fromIda Rupp Public Library in Port Clinton announced recently Perry’s Monument Ranger Jeff Helmer’s presentation of the Battle of Lake Erie scheduled for Tuesday, March 29, has been rescheduled for Wednesday, April 20, at 6:30 pm.
-On the Internet the talk was described as “Battle of Lake Erie, 1813 – Oliver Hazard Perry thumps on the British.”
-The trees the Village of Put-in-Bay Tree Commission will be planting along Langram Rd. near the gas station at their Arbor Day celebration are a Dogwood, a Red Bud, and a Witch Hazel.
-The tree planting will take place on April 29th and everyone is invited to come to join in.
+Put-in-Bay News from Ida Rupp Public Library in Port Clinton recently announced Perry’s Monument Ranger Jeff Helmer’s presentation of the Battle of Lake Erie scheduled for Tuesday, March 29, has been rescheduled for Wednesday, April 20, at 6:30 pm.
+On the Internet, the talk was described as “Battle of Lake Erie, 1813 – Oliver Hazard Perry thumps on the British.”
+The Village of Put-in-Bay Tree Commission will be planting trees along Langram Rd.
+Near the gas station at their Arbor Day celebration are a Dogwood, a Red Bud, and a Witch Hazel.
+The tree planting will occur on April 29th; everyone is invited to join.

 What brought you to the islands?
 We’re posing the question to islanders and cottagers who would like to share their stories with us for an article in an upcoming issue of the Gazette.
-Send us your thoughts to us at Put-in-Bay News-Gazette at P.O.
+Please send your thoughts to us at Put-in-Bay News-Gazette at P.O.
 Box 384, Put-in-Bay, Ohio.
-We know there are some interesting stories out there, so don’t be shy, and drop us a line.
-Congrats to Sara Farman who was voted best overall at March’s island talent show.
+We know some interesting stories are out there, so don’t be shy and drop us a line.
+Congrats to Sara Farman, who was voted best overall at March’s island talent show.